betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelMarketFavouriteAutomation.md

 !!! info "Cell names used in this tutorial"
      - **Fav** refers to cell C4 in the 'OPTIONS' worksheet

-     - **CurrentBMP** refers to cell AF8 in the 'Bet Angel' worksheet where the overrounds are calculated
+     - **CurrentBMP** refers to cell AF8 in the 'BET ANGEL' worksheet where the overrounds are calculated

      - **BMP** refers to cell C3 in the 'OPTIONS' worksheet which allows you to change a single value that will automatically update the formulas for all runners